giladHaimov/BTWiz/README.md

    It will provide you with the correct default (SECURE) when connecting to another device and will allow you, but only in a manifest manner, to prefer non-secure communication.
  * **Connection Failover**<br/>
-   BTWiz uses highly effective fall-through mechanism that solves many of the BT connection problems encountered by our team as well as others.
-It involves:<br/>
+   BTWiz uses highly effective fall-through mechanism that solves many of the BT connection problems encountered by our team as well as others and roughly follows the following lines<br/>
    - If in SECURE mode create socket via createRfcommSocketToServiceRecord<br/>
    - If in INSECURE mode create socket via createInsecureRfcommSocketToServiceRecord<br/>
    - For API versions >= 15 call device.getUuids() to get supported features<br/>